Veneers in Parramatta

-Worn-down teeth can be caused by many things, and they can affect the way your smile looks, the sensitivity of your teeth and more.
+Many things can cause worn-down teeth, and they can affect the way your smile looks, the sensitivity of your teeth and more.
 At Painfree Dentistry, we can give you guidance and high-quality dental care to fix worn-down teeth.

 Worn teeth happen when your enamel wears away.
 The loss of enamel can cause sensitive teeth that are more likely to suffer from decay.
 In some cases, a dental crown may be needed to save a damaged tooth.